Library Assistant

 • Evidence of observing or contributing to a community service that made a positive impact.

-• Creative ideas for attracting more people to our libraries, aligned with the Surrey Way framework.
+• Creative ideas for attracting more people to our libraries, aligned with the surrey way

-As part of the application process, you will be asked to upload your CV and answer the following questions.
+To apply, we request that you submit a CV and you will be asked the following 4 questions.
 Please highlight your strengths and any transferable skills or experience:

-• Can you please provide an example when you either provided, or received excellent customer service?
+2. Can you please provide an example when you either provided, or received, excellent customer service?
 (150 words)

 If shortlisted for interview, you will be sent interview questions in advance.
 You will be asked to share an idea for a library event and be asked to read a short story.